particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.7.0"}}

 {{note op="start" type="note"}}
-WPA Enterprise is only supported on the P2 and Photon 2, and also on the Photon and P1.
+WPA Enterprise is only supported on the Photon and P1.

+WPA2 Enterprise support will be added in a future version of Device OS for the P2 and Photon 2.

 It is not supported on the Argon.
 {{note op="end"}}